Summary

 Avoid religious symbols unless they're directly relevant to your business.
 What seems neutral in one culture might offend in another.
 Stick to business-focused imagery that supports your message.

-Animals have different meanings across cultures.
+Animals carry different meanings across cultures.
 Owls represent wisdom in Western cultures but death in some others.
 Research any animal imagery before including it in your international visual business plans.

 Safe Symbol Systems for Global Use

-Numbers and math symbols work almost everywhere, making them perfect for international visual business plans.
-Dollar signs, percent symbols, and basic math show the same meaning across most cultures.
+Numbers and mathematical symbols work almost everywhere, making them perfect for international visual business plans.
+Dollar signs, percent symbols, and basic mathematics convey the same meaning across most cultures.

-Arrow symbols generally work well, but their direction matters.
-Up arrows mean growth in most places.
+Arrow symbols work well, but their direction matters.
+Up arrows indicate growth in most places.
 Right arrows show progress in left-to-right reading cultures but might confuse right-to-left readers.

 Real-World Example: Adapting a Tech Startup's Visual Business Plan